Moultrie Municipal Airport

 Moultrie Municipal Airport is seven miles south of Moultrie in Colquitt County, Georgia, United States.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.
 It has no airline service.

 History

 Moultrie Airport was built before World War II; during the war it was used as an auxiliary training field for Spence Army Airfield a few miles to the northeast.
 Known as Spence AAF Auxiliary No. 3 It hosted the 455th School Squadron (Special) beginning on August 1, 1941 while still a civil airport.

 The airfield was released from military use on December 15, 1945 and returned to civil use.
-Southern Airways DC-3s began flights to Moultrie in 1949, but probably at Spence initially; by 1955 they were at Sunset Field, as it was then known.
-Southern's DC-3s were replaced by Martin 404s, then by Metros, then by Republic CV580s that pulled out in 1981.
-Moultrie dropped out of the OAG in 1988 when Eastern ended code-share prop flights from Atlanta.
+Southern Airways Douglas DC-3s began flights to Moultrie in 1949, but probably at Spence initially; by 1955 they were at Sunset Field, as it was then known.
+Southern then replaced its DC-3s with Martin 404 prop aircraft followed by Swearingen Metro II turboprops.
+Southern merged with Republic Airlines which in turn operated Convair 580 turboprops with Republic ceasing all service into Moultrie in 1981.
+Moultrie dropped out of the Official Airline Guide (OAG) in 1988 when Eastern Airlines ceased codeshare commuter turboprop flights from Atlanta.